Incompetent cervix; Weak cervix; Pregnancy - insufficient cervix; Premature labor - insufficient cervix; Preterm labor - insufficient cervix

 Cerclages work well for many women.

 Sometimes, medicines such as progesterone are prescribed instead of a cerclage.
-These help in some cases.
+These help in some cases to prevent preterm birth.